Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 7. In the **Database query** edit text area, paste the query which extracts the necessary database fields (including any computed fields such as the labels) and down samples the data to the desired sample size.

-An example of a binary classification experiment reading data directly from the SQL Server database is in the figure below (remember to replace the table names nyctaxi_trip and nyctaxi_fare by the schema name and the table names you used in your walkthrough).
+An example of a binary classification experiment reading data directly from the SQL Data Warehouse database is in the figure below (remember to replace the table names nyctaxi_trip and nyctaxi_fare by the schema name and the table names you used in your walkthrough).
 Similar experiments can be constructed for multiclass classification and regression problems.

 ![Azure ML Train][10]